Lost or Stolen DD: Step-by-Step Guide for Cancellation and Refund

 When to contact bank

 You should contact your bank immediately if you notice the DD is lost or stolen, or if you have any questions about the cancellation form or indemnity bond.
-If you don’t receive your refund within the promised timeframe, follow up with your bank’s customer service or visit the branch directly.
+If your refund is not received within the promised timeframe, follow up with your bank’s customer service or visit the branch directly.
 They can provide updates on the status of your request.

-If you encounter difficulties or feel your issue isn’t being resolved satisfactorily, you can escalate the matter to the bank’s grievance redressal officer.
+If you encounter difficulties or feel your issue is not resolved satisfactorily, you can escalate the matter to the bank’s grievance redressal officer.
 This is a formal channel for resolving customer complaints.
 Always keep a record of your communication.

 Your rights as customer

 As a bank customer, you have the right to fair and transparent service.
 This includes clear information about procedures, reasonable processing times for cancellations and refunds, and access to grievance redressal mechanisms.
-If you feel your rights are not being met, don’t hesitate to voice your concerns.
+If you feel your rights are not being addressed, promptly voice your concerns.

-The Reserve Bank of India (RBI) has established an Integrated Ombudsman Scheme (2026) to address customer complaints against banks that are not resolved within 30 days by the bank itself.
+The Reserve Bank of India (RBI) has established an Integrated Ombudsman Scheme (2026) to address customer complaints against banks that are unresolved within 30 days by the bank itself.
 This scheme provides an independent forum for dispute resolution.
-You can approach the RBI Ombudsman if your bank fails to resolve your issue.
+You can approach the RBI Ombudsman if your bank does not resolve your issue.

 Official information sources